 “Man is born free, and everywhere he is in chains.” – Rousseau

 How do invisible lines have such monumental impact?
 Based on my personal immigration experience, Blue Borders explores how whale communication and migration studies can create a path to understanding the complexity of immigration, the concept of borders, and our relationship to the world that we inhabit.
-Combining cutting-edge animation techniques and projection technology, Blue Borders invites the audience into a sensory experience never before imagined - a visual environment projected onto a dome and suspended over an audience floating weightlessly on the surface of a shallow pool.
+Combining cutting-edge animation techniques and projection technology, Blue Borders invites the audience into a sensory experience never before imagined - a visual environment projected onto a dome and suspended over an audience.

 Blue Borders will premiere at Calgary’s Beakerhead in 2020 as the final entry in Ghost River Theatre’s Six Senses Series.